Dr. Lauren Kaminsky, Director of Studies

 At the end of sophomore year, each History and Literature concentrator selects a field of study and submits a Field Worksheet.
 Revised worksheets are submitted in the junior and senior years.
 A regularly-updated list of the courses that count in the various fields is available on the History and Literature website.
 Courses in the social sciences on subjects related to the student's field may be accepted for concentration credit by the Committee on Instruction on an individual basis.

 - At least eight courses in the field of study, balanced between history and literature.
 Specific period requirements exist in several of the fields of study.
 Details on fields of study and their requirements are available on the History & Literature website.
-Courses must be letter-graded to count for concentration credit.
+Generally, courses must be letter-graded to count for concentration credit.

 - Language requirement: Students must take at least one course in which they read sources in a language other than English.
 A list courses that count for the language requirement is available on the History & Literature website.
 Students may also fulfill this requirement by earning a language citation.